-Elma Riza is a Franco-Tunisian artist, born in France in 1986, living and working in Berlin.
-She graduated in Visual Arts from the KHB – Academy of Art Weissensee–Berlin and studied Improvisation – Instant Composition.
-In March 2014, Elma Riza founded the interdisciplinary platform for Instant Composition, Imprévu Berlin.
+Elma Riza is a Franco-Tunisian artist, born in France in 1986, lives and works in Berlin.
+She graduated from the KHB School of Fine Arts in Berlin and studied Improvisation – Instant Composition.
+In 2014, Elma Riza founded Imprévu Berlin – Interdisciplinary Platform for Instant Composition.

 Her artistic practice revolves around the notions of place (topos) in relation to the created (imaginary) space.
 She uses Instantaneous Composition – an image created in the moment to be perceived as a landscape, where body and objects are in dialogue.

-In Vienna she realize together with Petra Gell the duo-exhibition “How to make a bee-line” (26/06 – 01/08/2020), a project that tests the artistic and personal approach of two artists previously unknown to each other.
+In Vienna she realized together with Petra Gell the duo-exhibition “How to make a bee-line” (26/06 – 01/08/2020), a project that tested the artistic and personal approach of two artists previously unknown to each other.